rickykaare/csvtrans/README.md

 # csvtrans
-_Tool for building translations from CSV input_
+_Tool for building translations from Google Sheet_

-The idea behind the tool is to read translations from a google sheet and output translations formatted as string resources for iOS or Android.
+The idea behind the tool is to read translations from a Google Sheet and output them as string resources for iOS or Android.

 ### CLI interface